paulodiff/rainbow-table-index/README.md

 - fType : ENCRYTPED_FULL_TEXT (other type are coming soon)
 - fSafeChars : an array of char to sanitize field value
 - fTransform : UPPER_CASE|LOWER_CASE|NONE apply a transformation to field
-- fMinTokenLen : the minumum token size use on token generation
+- fMinTokenLen : the minumum token size use on token generation.
+If = 0 the tokenizer return the full data.

 When an Eloquent Model are created a row are inserted in database table end all field configured in rainbowTableIndexConfig are encrypted.
 Next all entries  are created in RainbowTableIndex.